 Ice at home

 For starters, the home bartender needs to use appropriate technique.
 Adding plenty of ice to your mixer before shaking or stirring will minimize dilution and provide plenty of cooling with basic tray cubes.
 Don’t be shy about filling the glass to the top with ice.
 The more cubes you use, the faster it will chill the drink as you mix and the less it will melt in the process.
 Obtaining crushed ice is easy—just wrap a few cubes in a towel and whack them with a frying pan.
 A better option is to use an inexpensive hand-cranked ice crusher or even the more expensive electric variety.
-I like the Lewis Bag which is canvas bag designed to wick away moisture as you crush ice with a mallet.
+We like the Lewis Bag which is a canvas bag designed to wick away moisture as you crush ice with a mallet.
 Once you are using the right technique, you may want to start to explore more aesthetic reasons for developing your own personal ice program at home.
 If you are concerned about the look of your ice, there are many things you can do to make your cocktails more appealing, especially for your guests.

 Probably the easiest thing you can do is purchase a few bags of ice from your local supermarket.
 Bagged ice is convenient, especially when you will have many guests.
 Now that you are using plenty of it, the last thing you want to happen is the dreaded moment you realize you are out of ice!
 It may not be the perfect shape for your cocktail, but bagged ice is usually fairly clear, very cold, and will look a bit nicer than moon-shaped ice maker cubes or the trapezoidal cubes that always shatter out of the wrist-wrecker trays.

 The next step is to experiment with different cube shapes and sizes.
-One of my favorites is this silicone tray by Tovolo.
+One of our favorites is this silicone tray by Tovolo.
 It allows you to create perfect cubes that are just the right size for rocks drinks.
 Even a cloudy cube may be overlooked with the results you get from this tray, and you can pop them out as you need them without the typical stray cube shooting across the room as they always seem to do from twist-type trays.
-I have also seen some unique ice molds at IKEA, including one that makes long sticks of ice normally used for narrow-mouthed water bottles.
+We have also seen some unique ice molds at IKEA, including one that makes long sticks of ice normally used for narrow-mouthed water bottles.
 These look great in collins glasses!

 Clear without Kold-Draft?

 If you have read this far, you should really consider yourself an ice expert (and a very patient person).
 The next time you mix a drink, think about how the ice you are using affects your results.
-With proper techniques a few tools, and a little planning, you can achieve professional results that your guests will surely appreciate.
+With proper techniques, a few tools, and a little planning, you can achieve professional results that your guests will surely appreciate.